sineshashi/SineCache/README.md

 # SineCache: A Simple and Efficient In-Memory Cache Library for Rust (Unpublished)

 **SineCache** is a work-in-progress Rust library designed to provide a user-friendly and efficient way to store key-value pairs in memory with optional eviction policies.
-It's being built with thread-safety in mind to handle concurrent access from multiple threads in your Rust applications.

 ## **Planned Features:**

 * **In-Memory Cache:** Stores data efficiently in memory for fast access.
-* **Thread-Safe:** Ensures safe concurrent access to the cache.
-* **Configurable Eviction Policies (Under Development):** Choose from different eviction strategies like First-In-First-Out (FIFO) (implemented), Least Recently Used (LRU), and Least Frequently Used (LFU) to manage cache size.
+* **Configurable Eviction Policies (Under Development):** Choose from different eviction strategies like First-In-First-Out (FIFO) (implemented), Least Recently Used (LRU) (implemented), and Least Frequently Used (LFU) to manage cache size.
 * **Easy to Use API:** Simple methods for adding, retrieving, and removing data from the cache.

 ## **Current Stage**

 SineCache is currently under development.
-The core functionality with FIFO eviction policy is implemented.
-Support for additional eviction policies like LRU and LFU is planned for future releases.
+The core functionality with FIFO and LRU eviction policies are implemented.
+Support for additional eviction policies like LFU is planned for future releases.

 ## **Getting Started (Placeholder)**